Proto:Mario Kart DS/USA Kiosk Demo

 Nearly all of the item icons were redrawn and/or enlarged.
 Additionally, the demo uses a few textures from Mario Kart: Double Dash!!.
 The Blooper also has its appearance from Super Mario Sunshine.

-Donkey Kong is called "DK" and has his voice clips directly from Donkey Kong 64 in the demo.
+Donkey Kong is called "DK" and has his voice clips ripped directly from Donkey Kong 64 in the demo.
 Also, Wario has his original long-sleeved shirt in the demo from past Mario games.
 The icons on the character select screen were spread out in the final version.
 Most icons are slightly cropped, Toad and DK's faces are redrawn, and Yoshi is smaller overall for the final version.
-A single pixel is changed in Wario's icon.
+A few pixels are changed in Wario's icon, visible on his right arm and under his chin.

 Graphical Differences